Plot event symbols, lines, polygons and labels for one moment in time

 Place symbols generated by either coupe, meca, or velo.
 The quoted command must start with one of these module names, then supply all the module-specific options that the selected module requires to normally define a plot, excluding any of -C, -G, -J, -N, -R, and -W (those options may be required by events though).
 Also, you may not use the -I or -t options since these will be set automatically as part of the variations imposed by -Mi and -Mt.
-As an example, the custom command to plot a beachball may be -Z“meca -Sa5c+f0”, while displaying a crossection of one may require the more elaborate command -Z“coupe -Q -L -Sc3c -Ab128/11/120/250/90/400/0/100+f -Fa0.1i/cc”.
-Note: If you are running a simple classic command then you must use classic module names.
+As an example, the custom command to plot a beachball may be -Z“meca -Sa5c+f0”, while displaying beachballs in a crossection may require the more elaborate command -Z“coupe -Q -L -Sc3c -Ab128/11/120/250/90/400/0/100+f -Fa0.1i/cc”.
+Note: If you are running a simple classic command then you must use the corresponding classic module names.

 - -a[[col=]name[,…]] (more …)

 Set aspatial column associations col=name.

 - -birecord[+b|l] (more …)

 Select native binary format for primary table input.
 [Default is 3 input columns].

 Replace input columns that equal nodata with NaN.

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)

 Only accept data records that match the given pattern.